51DR4/AAI/README.md

-## AAI is an Android Application for Exploring Software Architecture Sketches with LLMs
+# ArchitectAI
-# Overview
+#### Overview
-AAI (ArchitectAI) leverages the power of the Large Language Model Gemini to analyze software architectures.
-By sending parallel requests to the LLM and storing the results in a database, the app optimizes response speed and efficiency.
+ArchitectAI (AAI) is an Android Application for Exploring Software Architecture Sketches with LLMs.
+Our app leverages the power of the Large Language Model Gemini to analyze software architectures.
+By sending parallel requests to the LLM and storing the results in a database, it optimizes response speed and efficiency.
 The user-friendly interface provides multiple features that allow users to capture, upload, and analyze images or text transcriptions of software architectures.

 ## Features